mattius459/Runway_API/project_proposal_rubric.md

 User financial data model:

-userID: number //(unique number ID of user)
+- userID: number //(unique number ID of user)
-Age: number //(current age of user)
+- Age: number //(current age of user)
-MNI: number //(monthly net income)
+- MNI: number //(monthly net income)
-MS: number //(monthly spending)
+- MS: number //(monthly spending)
-TA: number //(total assets)
+- TA: number //(total assets)
-ER: number //(expected return on investments)
+- ER: number //(expected return on investments)
-EI: number //(expected inflation)
+- EI: number //(expected inflation)
-EEA: number //(expected entitlements age)
+- EEA: number //(expected entitlements age)
-LE: number //(life expectancy)
+- LE: number //(life expectancy)

 User credentials data model:

-userName: String
+- userName: String
-password: String
+- password: String
-userID: number //(unique number ID of user)
+- userID: number //(unique number ID of user)

 SP500 data model:

-Date: datetime
+- Date: datetime
-value: number
+- value: number
-YoY_return: number
+- YoY_return: number

 Provided by: https://rapidapi.com/apidojo/api/yahoo-finance1

 ## User Stories

 - A user will sign up by creating a username and password.
+Financial data will also auto-populate to default values.

+POST /create

 - The user will then we allowed to enter their financial information into the input fields and generate a financial runway for themselves.
+Any changes from the default data results in changes to the database.

-- Once the runway is created, they will be able to play around with it using the sliders functionality to see different outcomes based on changes in income, spending, etc.
+- Once the runway is created, they will be able to play around with it using the sliders functionality to see different outcomes based on changes in income, spending, etc

+PUT /update - updates existing user data in database with newly inputted data

-- when they leave and return, their information will repopulate once they log in again.
+- when they leave and return, their information will repopulate once they log in again

-- User will be able to update their existing data
+GET GET /user:id

 - User will be able to delete data

+DELETE /remove

 #### MVP Goals